Alexander Payne

 Constantine Alexander Payne (born February 10, 1961) is an American filmmaker.
 He is noted for his satirical depictions of contemporary American society.
-Payne has received numerous accolades, including two Academy Awards, a BAFTA Award and two Golden Globe Awards as well as a nomination for a Grammy Award.
+Payne has received numerous accolades, including two Academy Awards, a BAFTA Award, and two Golden Globe Awards, as well as a nomination for a Grammy Award.

 After directing several short films, Payne made his feature film debut with the black comedy Citizen Ruth (1996).
 His career progressed with the political satire Election (1999), for which he received a nomination for the Academy Award for Best Adapted Screenplay, and the comedy-drama About Schmidt (2002).
 Payne twice won the Academy Award for Best Adapted Screenplay for co-writing his directorials Sideways (2004) and The Descendants (2011).
 He was also nominated for the Academy Award for Best Director for these two films and for the road film Nebraska (2013).
-He has since directed the comedy-dramas Downsizing (2017), and The Holdovers (2023).
+He has since directed the comedy-dramas Downsizing (2017) and The Holdovers (2023).
+As of January 2026, Payne is directing a Danish-language comedy-drama, Somewhere Out There.

 Early life and education

-Payne was born in Omaha, Nebraska, to Peggy and George Payne, restaurant owners.
+Constantine Alexander Payne was born on February 10, 1961 in Omaha, Nebraska, to Peggy and George Payne, restaurant owners.
 He is the youngest of three sons and grew up in the Dundee neighborhood.
 He is of Greek ancestry.
 Payne's paternal grandfather, Nicholas "Nick" Payne, anglicized the last name from "Papadopoulos".
 His family comes from three areas in Greece: the island of Syros, Livadia, and Aegio.
 Payne's family was part of the fabric of Omaha, which he refers to as part of his upbringing.
 His grandfather was a founder of The Virginia Cafe, with Payne's father taking over the restaurant.
 Payne went there regularly as a child.
 The restaurant was destroyed in a fire in 1969; the W. Dale Clark Library was later built on the site.
 Payne's paternal grandmother, Clara Payne (née Hoffman), was from a German Nebraska family from Lincoln, Nebraska.